telicent-oss/smart-caches-core/docs/data-security/index.md

 ## Interfaces

-In this section we outline the different interfaces that make up the Security Plugin API in more detail.
+In this section we outline the different interfaces that make up the Data Security Plugin API in more detail.
 Note that we have intentionally kept each interface focused on a very specific role between the API.
 This is to make it easy for Telicent, customers and 3rd parties to implement new plugins by composing behaviour from existing plugins if they see fit.

-For example using this API we could build a plugin that continues to use RDF-ABAC labels but replaces [Telicent Access][TcAccess]/[Telicent Auth][TcAuth] with a different user attributes service.

 The following class diagram summarises the relationships between the various interfaces: